 They will also help you prepare for major life changes like marriage, divorce, having children, retirement and death and make sure your taxes and investments are optimized for the change.

-Finally, a tax specialist that offers additional services like payroll and bookkeeping can help you find balance and handle time-consuming tasks that free up your time to build your business.
+Finally, a specialist that offers tax filing as well as additional services like payroll and bookkeeping can help you find balance and handle time-consuming tasks that free up your time to build your business.

 Free Guide: Tax Preparation Toolkit for Small Business Owners